Microsoft Dynamics 365 | Simplify your IT footprint and make decisions faster.

 While there are dozens of applications in the Dynamics 365 family, there are only 2 enterprise resource planning systems (ERPs).

-Business Central (BC) is an ERP that was deployed by Microsoft specifically for the small to mid-size market (which internally we classify as ~500K -> ~150M in annual revenue) while Finance & Operations (F&O) was deployed for the large to enterprise market (~150M+ in annual revenue).
+Business Central (BC) is an ERP that Microsoft deployed specifically for the small to mid-size market (which internally we classify as ~500K -> ~150M in annual revenue) while Finance & Operations (F&O) was deployed for the large to enterprise market (~150M+ in annual income).

-Business Central and Finance & Operations both are end-to-end integrated ERP solutions with modules covering Financials, Sales, Purchasing, Warehousing, Manufacturing, Project and much more; however, they differ in their capabilities, capacity, price and implementation strategy.
+Business Central and Finance & Operations both are end-to-end integrated ERP solutions with modules covering Financials, Sales, Purchasing, Warehousing, Manufacturing, Projects, and much more; however, they differ in their capabilities, capacity, price, and implementation strategy.

 Since Business Central was created for the small to mid-size market, it contains less functionality than that of Finance & Operations.

-Business Central contains all the core functionality that is required for small to mid-size companies to operate their business efficiently without the added systemic complexity that is required by larger corporations.
+Business Central contains all the core functionality that is required for small to mid-size companies to operate their business efficiently without the added systemic complexity that is required by more giant corporations.

-As an example, Business Central and Finance & Operations both have functionality to track and move inventory at a location/bin level within a warehouse.
+For example, Business Central and Finance & Operations both have the functionality to track and move inventory at a location/bin level within a warehouse.

-These are just a few examples of how Business Central and Finance & Operations differ in their capabilities, but it is easy to remember that Business Central has all the breadth of Finance & Operations, but not the same amount of depth in terms of capabilities.
+These are just a few examples of how Business Central and Finance & Operations differ in their capabilities.
+Still, it is easy to remember that Business Central has all the breadth of Finance & Operations, but not the same amount of depth in terms of capabilities.